UbiquityRobotics/demos/fiducial_follow/README.md

 * `ClearInProgress`  RESERVED command type to stop the robot from any current movement command.
 FUTURE PLAN

 * `StopMovement`  RESERVED command to stop the robot from any current movement command.
 FUTURE PLAN

+#### The Status Messages published by Fiducial Follow node

+The node will publish status messages which may be valuable for a client node.
+At this time these messages are not greatly thought out for some 'grand scheme' as that depends on a users specific needs.
+Generally we send one status as it is the start of that command to be acted upon and then send a status on completion.

+* `commandType`  String that normally shows the command for which this status applies.
+* `statusState`  String that indicates something about the state such as a new command starting to be run or is Done.
+* `string1`  String that often states more about the action or more about units something is being set
+* `string2`  Second string for status that is not used in early versions of this script
+* `num1`  Floating point numeric value.
+Often this can be a value for a set type of operation for verification
+* `num2`  Second floating point value, not used yet.
+* `statusBits`  An unused integer perhaps of value for future or user extensions of this script